Olympic walk

 Pierre-de-Coubertin – Stadium

-With its long central avenue lined with double rows of linden trees, its flowered banks, its ponds full of dancing water lilies and the benches from which to admire the views, Bois-de-Vaux is one of the rare cemeteries of its size (26,000 spaces) to have such charm.
+With its long central avenue lined with a double row of lime trees, flower beds, water lily ponds and benches for admiring the view, the Bois-de-Vaux is Pierre de Coubertin's final resting place.
+It is one of the few cemeteries of its size (26,000 plots) to boast such charm.

 See the place